Schema architecture

 A named set of token overrides that adapt the system to a specific context (color mode, density, brand variant).
 Accepts general document block types.

-Required properties: type, name, displayName, description, status, overrides.
+Required properties: type, identifier, name, description, status, overrides.

 More properties: